hyperware-ai/hyperware-book/src/kit/boot-fake-node.md

 ```

 By default, `boot-fake-node` fetches a prebuilt binary and launches the node using it.
-Alternatively, `boot-fake-node` can build a local Kinode core repo and use the resulting binary.
+Alternatively, `boot-fake-node` can build a local Hyperdrive repo and use the resulting binary.

 It also boots a fake chain with [`anvil`](https://book.getfoundry.sh/anvil/) in the background (see [`kit chain`](../kit/chain.md)).
 The fake chain comes preseeded with two contracts: KNS, which nodes use to index networking info of other nodes; and `app-store`, which nodes use to index published packages.